docker/docs/engine/userguide/networking/work-with-networks.md

 Environment variable injection is static in nature and environment variables cannot be changed after a container is started.
 The legacy `--link` flag shares all environment variables to the linked container, but the `docker network` command has no equivalent.
-When you connect to a network using `docker network`, no environment variables can be dynamically among containers.
+When you connect a container to a network using `docker network`, no environment variables can be dynamically among containers.

 #### Understanding network-scoped aliases